garystafford/streaming-sales-generator/README.md

 data source should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness.
 Conversely, the source should not result in an unnatural uniform distribution of data over time.

-This project's highly configurable synthetic data generator ([producer.py](producer.py)) streams product listings, sales transactions, and inventory restocking activities to Apache Kafka topics.
+This project's highly configurable, Python-based, synthetic data generator ([producer.py](producer.py)) streams product listings, sales transactions, and inventory restocking activities to Apache Kafka topics.
 It is designed for demonstrating streaming data analytics tools, such as [Apache Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html),